The Drug Diversion App

 Yes.
 Protected Health Information (PHI) is required to conduct drug diversion investigations.
 Access to PHI can be restricted by your system administrator through user security roles.
 All access to PHI is logged and available for audit purposes.

-IT FAQs: The Drug Diversion App from LogicStream Health™
+IT FAQs: Diversion Surveillance from LogicStream Health™

 How is access controlled and logged?

-Where does The Drug Diversion App store data?
+Where does Diversion Surveillance p store data?

-Will PHI be processed in The Drug Diversion App?
+Will PHI be processed in Diversion Surveillance?

 Yes.
 Protected Health Information (PHI) is required to conduct drug diversion investigations.
 Access to PHI can be restricted by your system administrator through user security roles.
 All access to PHI is logged and available for audit purposes.
 PHI will be blinded for users that are not granted access.
 A business associate agreement (BAA) will be part of the agreement.